 Sohrai is a festival celebrated by the Santhals who live in Indian states of Jharkhand, Bihar and West Bengal.
 This festival usually takes place in the month October or November for three days after Diwali.
-The Santhals worship for the cattle and for a good harvest.
+The Santhals worship for their cattle and for a good harvest.
 Khovar art, on the other hand, is painted by the Santhals for occasions like marriages.
 These paintings done on the walls are erased once the festival is over.

 How to paint Sohrai Paintings?

 The patterns are simple.
 There are hardly any geometrical shape in them and mostly curves and rounds which make it look natural.
-The thick black outlines alternating with colors make the paintings bright and beautiful.
+The thick black outlines alternating with colours make the paintings bright and beautiful.

 Sohrai painting art project

 Take a watercolour paper and black paint and slowly draw animals and birds in free hand.
 Do not worry too much about the shapes.
 Fill the remaining area with leaves and flowers.
 Any large area can be sub-divided with hatch lines or curves.
 Take earthy colours like brown, orange, yellow and green and fill the patterns.

 By painting Sohrai folk art, you will not only learn to draw things in nature spontaneously but also will learn to make your painting decorative by adding earthy colours.